Shrestha-Nr-Sinha/KnowMe/README.md

 ### Features:
 1. Languages Used: HTML, CSS, JavaScript.
 2. Smooth and Responsive.
-3. Beautiful and unique UI.
+3. Beautiful and unique UI with different styles of animation.

 ### Have a look!